cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 *Equivocation* refers to a particular class of consensus fault committed by a validator or validators which sign votes on multiple different successors to a single block.

+### Misbehaviour

+*Misbehaviour* refers to a class of consensus fault defined by a consensus algorithm & detectable (possibly also attributable) by the light client of that consensus algorithm.

 ### Sub-protocol

-Sub-protocols are defined as a set of datagram types and functions which must be implemented by the IBC handler module of the implementing blockchain.
+Sub-protocols are defined as a set of datagram kinds and functions which must be implemented by the IBC handler module of the implementing blockchain.

 Datagrams must be relayed between chains by an external process.
 This process is assumed to behave in an arbitrary manner — no safety properties are dependent on its behaviour, although progress is generally dependent on the existence of at least one correct relayer process.